d0k1/DistributedLog4j/README.md

 Every transport example consists of appender for log4j and liistener.
 Listener's taks is to get log4j logging event and store them using specified appender.

+You can use these examples whatever you want, according the MIT License.